You are a working adult and you’re busy.

 Maybe this is the part of the story where you start pursuing a new calling.
 Maybe this is the part of the story where you get that promotion, get out of the cubicle, get the degree you started years ago but never finished.
 Maybe this is the part of the story where your faith deepens and you find yourself newly prepared and energized to serve your church and defend your faith.

-The EAS program is designed for people like you—working adults who are ready for a new chapter.
+Welch College adult studies is designed for people like you—working adults who are ready for a new chapter.

 What makes the Welch College